dpoliwhi/decimal.h/Readme.md

 # Decimal library
-Implementation of `decimal` value type in C language.
-This type represents 96-bit signed real number featuring opratinons without floating point imprecision.
-The library also provides an API for working with this type.

 ### Implementation of `decimal` value type in the C programming language.<br>
 This type represents 96-bit signed real number featuring opratinons without floating point imprecision. \
-This library adds the ability to work with the "decimal" type<br>
+This library adds the ability to work with the "decimal" values type<br>

 ## Сontents
 * [Description](#Description)